Last updated on August 7th, 2023

 Pamukkale is truly one of the best places to visit in Turley in winter.
 Why?
 Because this is not a sea with a beach where you depend on the weather.
 Yes, it’s windy and yes, the temperature fluctuates between +10+15C.
 Just pack the right clothes to stay warm and you’ll be able to enjoy the entire region.

 In fact, if you want to experience Pamukkale to the fullest and splash in hot springs, you want to visit this destination when the weather is cold.
-From the end of May to September (the busiest touristy season), it is unbearably hot.
+From the end of May to September (the busiest tourist season), it is unbearably hot.

 It is so pleasant to take a dip in hot springs and climb the ancient ruins of Hierapolis without languishing in the heat.
 And as a bonus, there are several times fewer tourists and prices in hotels are lower in winter too.

-If you have time and rent a car, go on a loop road trip from Pamukkale to Ephesus, Izmir, and Bergama with ancient Pergamon.
+If you have time to rent a car, go on a loop road trip from Pamukkale to Ephesus, Izmir, and Bergama with ancient Pergamon.
 We visited Bergama in winter too and it was incredible.
 Read my post about it to get inspired.

 Few people have an idea how cool Cappadocia gets in winter, giving preference to summer travel to the region when the weather there is just unbearably hot.
 If you have been thinking of going to Cappadocia during the winter season, I want to encourage you to stop thinking and actually go.
 And that is why…